4 Billion Years On

 This month in numbers

 Ecuador experienced its 5th warmest April on record in 2026, with an average temperature of 21.92°C, marking an anomaly of +1.2°C above the 1961–1990 baseline.
-Globally, April 2026 was the 2nd warmest April for land temperatures, with an anomaly of +1.1°C. The three-month period from February to April 2026 also ranked as the 8th warmest on record for Ecuador, with an anomaly of +1°C.
+Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C. The three-month period from February to April 2026 also ranked as the 8th warmest on record for Ecuador, with temperatures 1°C above average.

 What changed